Mondoweiss: Staff

 Adam Horowitz received his master's degree in Near Eastern Studies from New York University.
 He later served as the Director of the Israel/Palestine Program for the American Friends Service Committee where he gained "extensive on-the-ground experience in Israel/Palestine".
 In addition to Mondoweiss, Horowitz has written for The Nation, AlterNet, The Huffington Post, and The Hill.com.
 He has spoken frequently on the Israeli–Palestinian conflict on campuses and to organizations.

 Alex Kane, an assistant editor for Mondoweiss based in New York City, also is the World editor for AlterNet.
 His work also has appeared in Salon, The Daily Beast, The Electronic Intifada, Extra! and Common Dreams.

-Regular contributors include Helena Cobban, Dareen Tatour, Steven Salaita, Alice Rothchild, Haidar Eid, Nada Elia, Yossi Gurvitz and Jonathan Ofir.
+Regular contributors include Helena Cobban, Dareen Tatour, Steven Salaita, Alice Rothchild, Haidar Eid, Nada Elia, Yossi Gurvitz, Jonathan Ofir and Shatha Hanaysha.

 Development

 In a 2010 interview with The Link, the magazine published by Americans for Middle East Understanding, Philip Weiss described the evolution of Mondoweiss:

 In March 2006 I began writing a daily blog on The New York Observer website.
 My editor, Peter Kaplan, encouraged me to write what was on my mind and it was his idea to call it Mondoweiss.
 Increasingly what was on my mind were "Jewish issues": the Iraq disaster and my Jewishness, Zionism, neo-conservatism, Israel, Palestine.
 For many reasons that I detail in "Blogging about Israel and Jewish identity raises Observer hackles" in the spring of 2007 I re-launched my own blog on my own website.
 It became a collaborative effort a year ago when Adam Horowitz joined Mondoweiss.

 In The American Conservative, Weiss detailed his split from The New York Observer and wrote, "Blogging about such matters sometimes made me feel wicked, as though I was betraying my tribe.
 Shouldn't some thoughts remain private?
 But I felt that the form demanded transparency about what I cared about, Jewish identity."

-On 16 July 2012, Mondoweiss announced it would in a partnership with the popular on-line magazine Salon.
+On July 16, 2012, Mondoweiss announced a new partnership with Salon.